 I don't know where to begin – the choice of what to analyze first is an act of faith.

-To focus means withdrawal from a multitude scenes, to lose one's sense of infinite possibility within oneself.
+To focus means withdrawal from a multitude of scenes, to lose one's sense of infinite possibility within oneself.

 Why is this so hard to do?
 Is there a godlike self-image that must be forfeited in order to accomplish anything in this life?
 Are the series of seemingly useless, purposeless mortalities precisely the point about human life?
 Particularity over possibility?
 Something gets extracted out of chaos after all?